 Current Mental Health Trends in College Students

 Recent studies indicate a significant increase in mental health issues among college students.
 A combination of academic pressure, social isolation, and personal challenges has exacerbated these conditions.
 Approximately 39% of college students reported feeling so depressed that it was difficult to function, while 36% experienced anxiety that interfered with their daily activities.
 These statistics underscore the urgency of addressing mental health needs on campuses nationwide.
+In some cases, tools like the autism spectrum quotient test can also help identify neurodivergent traits that may be contributing to a student’s mental health struggles, enabling more personalized and effective support.

 How Anxiety and Depression Present in College Students